mghanii/golang-vs-csharp/README.md

 #### C&#35;

-📝 Interface defines a contract. </br>
+- Interface defines a contract.
-📝 A class or a struct can implement multiple interfaces.</br>
+- A class or a struct can implement multiple interfaces.
-📝 Beginning with C# 8.0, interface can provide a default implementation for members.
+- Beginning with C# 8.0, interface can provide a default implementation for members.

 ```cs
 using System;